ropensci/drake/README.md

 Readability and transparency
 ----------------------------

-Ideally, independent observers should be able to read your code and understand it. `Drake` helps in several ways.
+Ideally, independent observers should be able to read your code and understand it. `drake` helps in several ways.

 -   The [workflow plan data frame](https://ropensci.github.io/drake/reference/drake_plan.html) explicitly outlines the steps of the analysis, and [`vis_drake_graph()`](https://ropensci.github.io/drake/reference/vis_drake_graph.html) visualizes how those steps depend on each other.
--   `Drake` takes care of the parallel scheduling and high-performance computing (HPC) for you.
+-   `drake` takes care of the parallel scheduling and high-performance computing (HPC) for you.
 That means the HPC code is no longer tangled up with the code that actually expresses your ideas.
 -   You can [generate large collections of targets](https://ropenscilabs.github.io/drake-manual/mtcars.html#generate-the-workflow-plan) without necessarily changing your code base of imported functions, another nice separation between the concepts and the execution of your workflow

 Aggressively scale up.
 ======================

 Not every project can complete in a single R session on your laptop.
 Some projects need more speed or computing power.
 Some require a few local processor cores, and some need large high-performance computing systems.
 But parallel computing is hard.
-Your tables and figures depend on your analysis results, and your analyses depend on your datasets, so some tasks must finish before others even begin. `Drake` knows what to do.
+Your tables and figures depend on your analysis results, and your analyses depend on your datasets, so some tasks must finish before others even begin. `drake` knows what to do.
 Parallelism is implicit and automatic.
 See the [high-performance computing guide](https://ropenscilabs.github.io/drake-manual/hpc.html) for all the details.

 ``` r
 # Use the spare cores on your local machine.